nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The `mark task` command allows you to mark an existing task as done.
 The marked task will be shown in the task list of the [current team section](#current-team-section).

-Let us run through how to mark an existing task.
+Let us run through an example on how to mark an existing task.

 Suppose you want to mark the task of `Create PR` as done.
 Identify the index number of `Create PR` in the application (1 in the image below).
 Enter the command